Reynolds declares emergency, orders closures of restaurants, bars, casinos, fitness centers and more

 The declaration require restaurants and bars to operate on a drive-thru, takeout-only or delivery basis and closes all fitness centers, health clubs, health spas, gyms and aquatic centers; all theaters or other performance venues at which live performances or or motion pictures are shown; all casinos and other facilities conducting pari-mutuel wagering or gaming operations; all facilities that conduct adult day services or other senior citizen centers.

+Although the closures are intended to last through March 31, the emergency declaration will last for 30 days, allowing Reynolds to mobilize public health response teams to help overburdened local medical and public health personnel, hospitals and resources.

-The Reynolds edict directs, “all state agencies to coordinate expeditiously in developing plans to mitigate the economic effects of the closings necessitated by this disaster, including potential financial support, regulatory relief, and other executive actions.”
+She ordered state agencies to coordinate in developing plans to mitigate the economic impact of the closings, including potential financial support, regulatory relief, and other executive actions.

 “We need to support our businesses as much as we can,” Tom Hanafan, interim president and CEO of the Council Bluffs Area Chamber of Commerce, said in the wake of Reynolds’ emergency declaration.